A Primer on the Signature Method in Machine Learning

 While the signature is defined analytically using path integrals, we briefly discuss here the geometric meaning of the first two levels.
-As already mentioned, the first level, given by the terms $(S(X)^1_{a,b},\ldots, S(X)^d_{a,b})$, is simply the increment of the path $X : [a,b] \mapsto \R^d$.
-For the second level, note that the term $S(X)^{i,i}_{a,b}$ is always equal to $(X^i_b-X^i_a)^2/2$.
-This relation is a special case of the shuffle product which we shall review in Section~\ref{subsubsec:shuffle}.
-To give meaning to the term $S(X)^{i,j}_{a,b}$ for $i \neq j$, consider the {\it L\'evy area} (illustrated in Fig.\ref{fig:exampleOfSignedLevyArea}) , which is a {\it signed} area enclosed by the path (solid red line) and the chord (blue straight dashed line) connecting the endpoints.
-The L{\'e}vy area of the two dimensional path $\{X^1_t,X^2_t\}$ is given by:
+As already mentioned, the first level, given by the terms $(S(X)^1_{a,b},\ldots, S(X)^d_{a,b})$, is simply the increment of the path $X : [a,b] \to \R^d$.
+For the second level, the term $S(X)^{i,i}_{a,b}$ is equal to $(X^i_b-X^i_a)^2/2$; this relation is a special case of the shuffle product, which we review in Section~\ref{subsubsec:shuffle}.
+To give meaning to the term $S(X)^{i,j}_{a,b}$ for $i \neq j$, consider the {\it L\'evy area} (illustrated in Fig.~\ref{fig:exampleOfSignedLevyArea}) , which is a {\it signed} area enclosed by the path (solid red line) and the chord (blue straight dashed line) connecting the endpoints.
+The L{\'e}vy area of a 2-dimensional path $\{X^1_t,X^2_t\}$ is given by

-The signed areas denoted by $A_{-}$ and $A_{+}$ are the negative and positive areas respectively, and $\Delta X^1$ and $\Delta X^2$ represent the increments along each coordinate.
+See Section~\ref{sec:signature_of_a_path} for an example computation of the signature where this geometric meaning is further highlighted.